NewBetterGus/RTPort/README.md

 ```
 //proxy coord - shows your xyz coordinate in the chat.
 //proxy tp x y z - teleport on xyz
-//proxy afk - AFK mode[experimental](Works on battleground and does not throw out the game.
-Game crash is possible!)

 //proxy cris - Teleport to Crystall room for Corsair Stronghold.
 //proxy ll - Teleport to left ladder for Corsair Stronghold.